b0x68/b0x68.github.io/content/rhcsa/Start-and-stop-services-and-configure-services-to-start-automatically-at-boot.md

 +++

+# Tutorial: Starting and Stopping Services and Configuring Automatic Start on Boot

-# Introduction
+## Introduction

-Welcome to our tutorial on the Red Hat Certified Systems Administrator Exam 200 Objective: "Start and stop services and configure services to start automatically at boot."
-This objective is an important component of the exam as it tests your knowledge and skills in managing services on a Red Hat Enterprise Linux system.
-In this tutorial, we will provide in-depth explanations and step-by-step instructions on how to start and stop services and configure them to start automatically at boot.
+The Red Hat Certified Systems Administrator (RHCSA) exam is a performance-based certification exam that focuses on the skills required to perform essential system administration tasks on Red Hat Enterprise Linux (RHEL) systems.
+Objective 200 of the exam specifically covers the topic of starting and stopping services, as well as configuring services to start automatically at boot.
+In this tutorial, we will provide a step-by-step guide on how to complete this objective in great depth.

-## What are services?

-Before we dive into the specifics of managing services, let's first understand what services are.
-In simple terms, services are programs or daemons that run in the background and provide specific functionality to the operating system.
-For example, a web server service provides the functionality of serving web pages, while a network time protocol (NTP) service ensures accurate time synchronization on the system.
-Services are crucial for the functioning of a Linux system and managing them is a key responsibility of a system administrator.
+## Understanding Services and Daemons

+Before we dive into the specific tasks of starting and stopping services and configuring them for automatic start, it is important to have a basic understanding of what services and daemons are in a Linux system.
+Services, also known as system services or daemons, are background processes responsible for performing various tasks on a Linux system.
+These services can include network services, web servers, logging services, and many others.

+Daemons are similar to services in the sense that they are also background processes that perform various tasks.
+The main difference is that daemons are typically long-running processes that continuously operate in the background, while services are usually started and stopped on demand.

 ## Starting and Stopping Services

-Now, let's look at the steps to start and stop services on a Red Hat Enterprise Linux system.
+### Checking for Active Services

+Before starting or stopping any services, it is important to determine which services are currently active on your system.
+To do this, you can use the `systemctl` command, which is the primary tool used for managing services in RHEL systems.
+To check the status of all running services, use the following command:

+`systemctl list-units --type=service --all`

+This will output a list of all services on your system, along with their current status (active, inactive, or failed).

-### Starting Services
+### Starting a Service

-To start a service, we use the `systemctl start` command followed by the name of the service.
-For example, to start the apache web server service, we would use the following command:
+To start a service on your system, you can use the `systemctl start` command, followed by the name of the service.
+For example, to start the Apache web server service, you would use the following command:

 `systemctl start httpd`

-This command will start the service and it will be immediately available for use.
-You can verify the status of the service by using the `systemctl status` command, which will show whether the service is active or not.
+This will start the service immediately and output a success message if successful.

-### Stopping Services
+### Stopping a Service

-To stop a service, we use the `systemctl stop` command followed by the name of the service.
-For example, to stop the apache web server service, we would use the following command:
+Similarly, to stop a service, you can use the `systemctl stop` command, followed by the name of the service.
+For example, to stop the SSH service, you would use the following command:

-`systemctl stop httpd`
+`systemctl stop sshd`

-This command will stop the service and it will no longer be available.
-You can also check the status of the service using the `systemctl status` command, which will now show that the service is inactive.
+This will stop the service immediately and output a success message if successful.

-## Configuring Services to Start Automatically at Boot
+## Configuring Automatic Start on Boot

-By default, services do not automatically start when the system is rebooted.
-We need to configure them to start automatically to ensure that the services are always available.
-Here are the steps to configure services to start automatically at boot:

-1. First, we need to list all the services that are currently configured to start at boot using the `systemctl list-unit-files --type=service` command.
-2. Find the service that you want to enable and note down its name (e.g. `httpd.service`).
+In some cases, you may want a service to start automatically every time your system boots up.
+This can be achieved by configuring the service to start on boot, using the `systemctl enable` command.

+### Enabling Automatic Start

-3. Use the `systemctl enable` command followed by the service name to configure the service to start at boot.
-For example:
+To enable automatic start for a service, simply use the `systemctl enable` command, followed by the name of the service.
+For example, to enable the MariaDB database service, you would use the following command:

-`systemctl enable httpd.service`
+`systemctl enable mariadb`

-4. To verify that the service is now configured to start at boot, use the `systemctl is-enabled` command followed by the service name.
-The output should show `enabled`.

-Congratulations, you have now successfully configured a service to start automatically at boot!

-## Bonus Tip: Managing Multiple Services at Once
+This will create a symbolic link for the service in the appropriate `/etc/systemd/system` directory, and the service will now start automatically on boot.

+### Disabling Automatic Start

-If you need to start, stop, or enable multiple services at once, you can use the `systemctl` command with the `space` option.
-For example, to start the apache web server and NTP services, we would use the following command:
+If you no longer want a service to start automatically on boot, you can disable it using the `systemctl disable` command.
+For example, to disable the Nginx web server service, you would use the following command:

-`systemctl start httpd ntpd`

-This will start both services at once, saving you time and effort.
+`systemctl disable nginx`

+This will remove the symbolic link for the service in the `/etc/systemd/system` directory, and the service will no longer start automatically on boot.

 ## Conclusion

-In this tutorial, we have covered the Red Hat Certified Systems Administrator Exam 200 objective of starting and stopping services and configuring them to start automatically at boot.
-Make sure to practice these steps and explore other service management commands to fully understand this topic.
-With this knowledge, you will be well-prepared for the exam and more importantly, be able to confidently manage services on a Red Hat Enterprise Linux system.
+In this tutorial, we have covered the basics of starting and stopping services in a Red Hat Enterprise Linux system, as well as configuring services for automatic start on boot.
+Remember, it is important to have a good understanding of the services and daemons on your system before attempting to manage them.
+By following the steps outlined in this tutorial, you should be well-prepared to complete Objective 200 of the RHCSA exam.